 smxWiFi is an 802.11 MAC stack for embedded systems.
 It supports 802.11a/b/g/i/n/ac.
 It enables the embedded system to add wireless communication capability.

-You also need a multitasking OS such as SMX[®], and a WiFi chipset driver, such as Ralink RT2573, RT2860, RT2870, RT3070, RT3572, RT5370, RT5572, MT7601, and MT7612.
-You may also need a USB stack such as smxUSBH, and a TCP/IP stack, such as smxNS.
+It requires these SMX® RTOS modules: smx for multitasking, smxNS for TCP/IP, and smxUSBH for a USB chipset driver, such as Ralink RT2573, RT2860, RT2870, RT3070, RT3572, RT5370, RT5572, MT7601, and MT7612.
 The following diagram summarizes the relationships among these components.

-To learn how protocols supported by smxWiFi correspond to the certification programs of Wi-Fi Alliance, such as Wi-Fi DirectTM, Wi-Fi Protected SetupTM, Wi-Fi Protected Access[®], WPATM, and WPA2TM, see www.smxrtos.com/wificert.htm.
+To learn how protocols supported by smxWiFi correspond to the certification programs of Wi-Fi Alliance, such as Wi-Fi DirectTM, Wi-Fi Protected SetupTM, Wi-Fi Protected Access®, WPATM, and WPA2TM, see www.smxrtos.com/wificert.htm.
 Note that the names of functions, settings, and other identifiers from the code that are documented in this manual are suggestive of these terms.